EyasuTeshome/Airpollution-Index/README.md

 ## Global Air Pollution Index

-In this project I have built <Global-Air-Pollution-Index>. by using the Latitude and the Longtude of any location in the worl we can see the severity of Air pollution.
+In this project I have built Global Air Pollution Index. by using the Latitude and the Longtude of any location in the worl we can see the severity of Air pollution.
 On the homepage I have included the top 10 countries where the Air Pollution is high.(You can check the ranking [here](https://worldpopulationreview.com/country-rankings/most-polluted-countries))

 ## Built With